-Anyway, let's dive in to the review.
+Anyway, let's dive into the review.

 First overall impression on the Roland go piano is that it looks similar to other digital pianos/keyboards in the same price range.

-They put together a width of 51 inches (1.3 m), 11.5 deep and 3.4 high with a weight in only 14.3 lbs (7 kilos).
+They put together a width of 51 inches (1.3 m), 11.5 deep and 3.4 high with a weight of only 14.3 lbs (7 kilos).
 With that said, this piano is very lightweight and there will be no problem to take it with you.

 You press down the function button, and then press the key where it says what you seek.

 I think it's a very easy and smart function, Instead of many different buttons that probably will confuse you, you then can take control over the keyboard with only one button.